 Best Interest of the Child Standard in Alabama

 Alabama family law courts, which are responsible for deciding child custody and upholding parental rights, follow the “best interests of the child” standard in order to guide the decisions they make.
+This is the primary standard that the courts will apply during an Alabama father’s rights case.
 Most often, this standard is used when a couple is divorcing and a child custody order is being established.
-Judges in the family court system look at a number of different factors under this standard including:
+Judges, when deciding Alabama father’s rights cases, look at a number of different factors under this standard including:

 - The child’s needs

 - Desires of both parents

 - Relationship between the child and both parents

 - The living conditions at both parent’s residences

 - The willingness and ability of both parents to care for the child